hoymkot/cross-the-wall/Firewall_IDS_Disabled/README.md

 * log request
 * each service component can run independently (loose coupling).
 * able to work behind a NAT infrastructure
+* PKI for Local Proxy => the Remote Coordinator , Symmetrice key encryption for the Remote Coordinator => Local Proxy Callback

 ## Environment Issues
 * need to enable IPv6 on your operating systems (on all hosts running this software) because it is getting more and more prevalent now (google is a good help).
 Note that some os requires you to manually enable